g4ixt/RFPowerMeter/README.md

 # RF Power Meter

 Python AD8318 RF Power Meter application for the Raspberry Pi using a PyQT5 GUI.
-Multi-threaded and capable of over 12,000 measurements per second.
+Multi-threaded and capable of over 45,000 measurements per second when using a Pi4b, or 12,000 using a Pi3b.

 The AD8318 Digital RF Power Detector pcb is by made by SV1AFN and communicates with the Pi using SPI.
 Calibration and Attenuator data is stored in a SQLite database.  https://www.sv1afn.com/en/products/ad8318-digital-rf-power-detector.html